PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 If the command worked, congratulations!
 You're system was probably updated to .NET Framework 4.7.1.
-Otherwise, this error indicates that the `mymodule.dll` assembly can't find the `netstandard.dll` "implementation" assembly for the version of the `.NET Framework` that Windows PowerShell is using.
+Otherwise, this error indicates that the `mymodule.dll` assembly can't find the `netstandard.dll` "implementation" assembly for the version of the .NET Framework that Windows PowerShell is using.

 ### The fix for missing netstandard.dll

-If you install (or already have) the `.NET Core 2.0 SDK for Windows`, you can find the `netstandard.dll` implementation assembly for .NET 4.6.1 in the following directory:
+If you install (or already have) the .NET Core 2.0 SDK for Windows, you can find the `netstandard.dll` implementation assembly for .NET 4.6.1 in the following directory:
 `C:\Program Files\dotnet\sdk\2.0.0\Microsoft\Microsoft.NET.Build.Extensions\net461\lib`.